-Finally, after my feet couldn’t handle it anymore I decided to try to get back on my knees again–with a lot of tentative attempts–ta da!
-I fell in!
-Yup, completely in to the freezing cold, take your breath away filled with muck water.
-And as I climbed back on the board it was as if everything shifted.
-Suddenly the fear was gone.
-I practiced getting up and down a few times, knees, standing, knees, standing and then off we went.
-I had the best time–laughing, enjoying myself and having fun.
-The worst was over–I had made a mistake, I had fallen and I had survived!!
+As I climbed back on the board, I couldn’t stop laughing through gasps of air because the water was so cold I kept laughing.
+It was as if everything shifted.
+Suddenly the fear was gone; the worst had happened.
+I practiced getting up and down a few times, knees, standing, knees, standing, and then off we went.
+I had the best time.
+The worst was over–I had made a mistake, I had fallen, and I had survived!!

-Afterwards my friend said to me “it’s too bad you didn’t fall in right away so you could have just gotten it over with and had more time to have fun”.
+Afterward, my friend said to me, “it’s too bad you didn’t fall in right away, so you could have just gotten it over with and had more time to have fun.”

 So true.
-But in reality, had I just jumped in or forced myself to fall in it wouldn’t have felt the same.
-The reason it was so powerful, so mood altering was that I was TRYING and THEN I fell.
+But in reality, had I just jumped in or forced myself to fall in, it wouldn’t have felt the same.
+The reason it was so powerful, so mood-altering, was that I was TRYING, and THEN I fell.
 I didn’t just fall in–I was trying something new, I made a mistake, I fell in, I survived.
-Rather than getting wet earlier, I wish I had tried to get down on my knees earlier.
-I wish I had taken more risks earlier, tested my balance, pushed my limits.
+Rather than just jumping into the water from the get-go, I wish I had taken more risks earlier, tested my balance, pushed my limits.

 Thank you, working on my hyper vigilance in case in case!! we do miss quality of life when we are scared and sometimes we don’t even know what we are scared of… hmm just in case something might happen… well it might be a nice happening too….
 I liked your story.
 Catherine